andrew1007/mrfa-demo/article/part1.md

 Context is widely regarded as slow; with claims that it does not scale.
 This is a half-truth.
 The downstream consequence Context's usage is the real origin of degraded performance. [`useContext`](https://react.dev/reference/react/useContext) triggers rerenders on every context update.
 In reality, criticisms of context's performance should actually be pointed at computational overhead of reconciliation.

 Calling `useContext` inside UI components is its standard usage.
-But this design pattern is how rerenders and Context updates appear to be immutably linked.
+But this design pattern is how expensive rerenders and Context updates appear to be immutably linked.
 Of course, `useContext` is called in a component.
 But `useContext` is usable in components with no HTML.

 Here is a basic state management library that can be used to suppress rerenders.
 It is a scalable implementation that works in applications of any size.
 It leverages the following concepts: